Davao-South R.F.A.

 The Davao-South Regional Football Association or DRFA is a Filipino football association based in Davao City.
-It works under the Philippine Football Federation as a provincial football association for Davao City.
-This scope was expanded by a mandate by the Philippine Football Federation allowing the Association's jurisdiction over clubs in Davao del Sur and Davao Oriental.
-The DRFA sends a team to represent the region in the yearly PFF National Men's Club Championship.
+It works under the Philippine Football Federation (PFF) as a football association for Davao City.
+This scope was expanded by a mandate by the Philippine Football Federation allowing the Association's jurisdiction over clubs in Davao del Sur, Davao Occidental and Davao Oriental.

 Member clubs

-As of January 2015, there are 22 clubs registered with the Davao-South Regional FA, all of which are based in Davao City.
-Other clubs from Davao City as well as Davao del Sur and Davao Oriental are eligible for registration with the Association.
+As of January 2015, there are 24 legitimate clubs registered with the Davao-South Regional FA, 23 of which are based in Davao City.
+The other club team that is registered with the Association outside of Davao is from Davao del Sur.
 All registered clubs under the Association are sanctioned by the Philippine Football Federation.